Aloosha2/signal-processing-agh-pl/README.md

-# signal-processing-agh-pl
+# seam-carving-trials
-Composition of my work during my time at agh
+Consists of ideas and work for implementing seam carving as a data augmentation technique for audio